 Enclosed please find a form for the delegation of power for the sale of Chometz.
-Please read over the form very carefully and fill the places that have to be filled in.
-If you will be acting as the agent for someone who can not themselves come, please try to get that person to fill out and sign the form themselves.
-If this is not possible, then make sure that they have appointed you verbally to act in their behalf and you fill out the form for them.
+Please read the form very carefully and fill in the appropriate places.
+If you will be acting as the agent for someone who cannot come, please try to have that person fill out and sign the form themselves.
+If this is not possible, make sure that you have been appointed verbally to act in their behalf so you can fill out the form for them.

-This form is not a document of sale but rather a transfer of power of attorney.
-With the signing of this form you are giving the Rabbi permission to act in your behalf and sell your Chometz and lease certain properties to a non-Jew.
+This form is not a document of sale, but rather a transfer of power of attorney.
+With the signing of this form you are giving the Rabbi permission to act on your behalf, and sell your Chometz, and lease certain properties to a non-Jew.

-In order for this to work and in order that you do not come to own Chometz on Pesach you must understand that you are signing a legal and binding document and that the Rabbi will be selling the Chometz to the non-Jew with a valid sale.
-These transfers and sales conform with the Halachic laws of sale and transfer and also conform with the American law of sale and transfer.
+In order for this to work so that you do not come to own Chometz on Pesach, you must understand that you are signing a legal and binding document, and that the Rabbi will be selling the Chometz to the non-Jew in a valid sale.
+These transfers and sales conform to the Halachic laws of sale and transfer and also conform to the American law of sale and transfer.

-On the form you must include all places that you own, lease, occupy or rent.
-This includes your office, vacation home and any property that is owned by you and is not occupied by another party.
+You must include all places that you own, lease, occupy or rent when filling out this form.
+This includes your office, vacation home, and any property that is owned by you and not occupied by another party.

-You will also be giving the non-Jew the right to enter your home at any time so that he may visit or partake of his Chometz.
-In the event that you will not be home for Pesach please indicate on the enclosed form who will have your keys.
+This agreement gives the non-Jew the right to enter your home, at any time, so that he may visit or partake of his Chometz.
+In the event that you will not be home for Pesach please indicate on the enclosed form, who will have your keys.

-You should also indicate on the enclosed form where the Chometz will be in your home and what type of Chometz you will be selling (food, liquor, cosmetics & etc.).
+Also indicate on the enclosed form where the Chometz will be located in your home, and what type of Chometz you will be selling (food, liquor, cosmetics & etc.).
 The cabinets, drawers or closets that will contain Chometz should be sealed with a string or tape.
-This serves as a way of describing where the Chometz will be and also as a reminder to you on Pesach that these places are off limits.
+This serves as a way of describing where the Chometz will be, and also as a reminder to you on Pesach that these places are off limits.

-In addition to Chometz and items that contain Chometz, you also have to sell the Chometz that is stuck on or baked into the plates, dishes and pots that have been used all year for Chometz purposes.
-These items should be placed in a specific area and sealed with tape or string, as mentioned before.
+In addition to Chometz and items that contain Chometz, you also have to sell the Chometz that is stuck on or baked onto the plates, dishes and pots that have been used all year for Chometz purposes.
+These items should be placed in a specific area and sealed with tape or string.

 Filling out and signing this form does not complete the process.
-The form must then be brought to a Rabbi and a Hebrew document is then signed and a "Kinyan Suddor" (picking up of the hankerchief) is done.
+The form must then be brought to a Rabbi.
+A Hebrew document is then signed, and a "Kinyan Suddor" (picking up of the handkerchief) is done.
 This then completes the transfer of power of attorney to the Rabbi.

-I would like to express again that this must be done with your full understanding and appreciation of the Mechiras Chometz process.
+Again, I would like to express that this procedure must be done with your full understanding and appreciation of the Mechiras Chometz process.